123Vasu/Rain_Predictor/Readme.md

 # <u> `Hello, I am Rainy Brain!` :wave:</u>

-**A machine learning model created by four tech-savvy students.
+**A machine learning model created by four tech-savvy undergraduate students.
 Read through these lines to know more about me :smiley:**
 <br>